Geography

 Importance of deltas for humankind

-Deltas are abundant sources of ground water, which can be extensively used for agriculture.
-Common crops grown in deltas are rice, asparagus and other irrigating crops.
+Deltas are abundant sources of groundwater, which can be extensively used for agriculture.
+Common crops grown in deltas are rice, asparagus, and other irrigating crops.
+The fertile land and abundant water supply make deltas highly productive agricultural regions.

 These wetlands are diverse ecosystems with immense ecological importance.
 They absorb runoff waters from storms and floods.
-They create friendly environment for the survival of a number of animals as well, including fish, oysters, insects, birds and others.
+They create a friendly environment for the survival of numerous animals, including fish, oysters, insects, birds, and others.
 Bears and tigers can also be part of a delta in Geography.
+Furthermore, deltas serve as crucial stopover points for migratory birds, offering them food and shelter during their long journeys.

 They filter water that is slowly entering the larger water body through a network of river distributaries.
 Due to this, the pollution elements flowing into the water body is minimized from the upstream.
-Deltas are significant wetland habitats as well, and are home to a number of plants and herbs, including worts, hibiscus and lilies.
+Deltas are significant wetland habitats as well, and are home to a number of plants and herbs, including worts, hibiscus, and lilies.
+In addition to providing habitat, deltas act as natural water purifiers, improving the quality of water entering the ocean.

 What Is a Delta in Geography - Importance of deltas for humankind